 If you are interested in Krishna consciousness pick up a copy of the Bhagavad Gita and start reading.
 It contains direct Godhead knowledge and depth that is unique and timeless.
 Research and read books by Bhaktivedanta Swami Prabhupada.

-If you have not visited New Vrindavan I highly recommend taking the trip to experience this amazing place of Krishna consciousness, spirituality, and worship.
+If you have not visited New Vrindavan I highly recommend taking the trip to experience this amazing place of Krishna consciousness, nature, spirituality, and worship.